garden-io/garden/docs/reference/action-types/Deploy/helm.md

     # The chart version to deploy.
     version:

-  # Specify a default resource in the deployment to use for dev mode syncs, `garden exec` and `garden run deploy`
+  # Specify a default resource in the deployment to use for dev mode syncs, and for the `garden exec` command.
-  # commands.
   #
   # Specify either `kind` and `name`, or a `podSelector`.
 The resource should be one of the resources deployed by this
   # action (otherwise the target is not guaranteed to be deployed with adjustments required for syncing).